rcfduarte/nmsat/docs/docs/installation.md

 * `jdf_template` - path to a system-specific job description file (see example in /defaults/cluster_templates); if running locally set to None
 * `matplotlibrc` - in case the user wants to customize [matplotlib](http://matplotlib.org/users/customizing.html)
 * `remote_directory` - folder where the job submission files will be written (only applicable if not running locally, but must be specified anyway)
-* `queueing_system` - type of job schedulling system used (current options include 'slurm' and 'sge')..
+* `queueing_system` - type of job schedulling system used (current options include only 'slurm' and 'sge').

 And that should be it.
-After specifying all these, it should be possible to run the framework (see [standard use case](/standard-use-case/)).
+After specifying all these for the systems where the code is intended to be executed, it should be possible to run the framework (see [standard use case](/standard-use-case/)).